-Using Tonic Structural securely
+Using Structural securely

 To generate de-identified data, Tonic Structural requires access to customer data that might be sensitive in nature, protected by regulation or contract, or that otherwise requires special handling to meet processing obligations.